Combining observational and experimental data for causal inference considering data privacy: Leveraging Observational and Experimental Data in Causal Inference

-Let $\hat{Y}_i$ denote a prediction for subject $i$ from a model fit on the auxiliary data and $\yhato$ denote the $n \times 1$ vector of such predictions for the RCT subjects ($i \in \mathcal{R}$).
-Especially when there are a large number of covariates, a model fit on (large) auxiliary data will potentially be more informative of the outcome of interest than a model fit on (small) RCT data.
-For this reason, we expect $\yhato$ to be a powerful covariate to adjust for the variability in the RCT outcome, which is not explained by the treatment assignment.
-We replace the RCT covariates with $\yhato$ in the regression estimator, which can improve precision beyond covariate adjustment with the RCT covariates \cite{opper_improving_2021, gagnon-bartsch_precise_2021}.
-We denote this regression estimator, using the auxiliary prediction as a covariate as $\tregy$.
-We focus on this estimator for the SATE, integrating experimental and observational data, because all that is required from the auxiliary data is a model of the outcome of interest.
+Especially when there are a large number of covariates, a model fit on (large) auxiliary data can be more informative of the outcome of interest than a model fit on (small) RCT data.
+For this reason, we expect $\yhato$ to be a powerful covariate to adjust for the variability in the RCT outcome, which is not explained by the treatment assignment (i.e. a ``super-covariate'').
+Thus, adjusting with the auxiliary predictions can improve precision beyond covariate adjustment with the RCT covariates \cite{sales_rebar_2018, opper_improving_2021, gagnon-bartsch_precise_2023}.

+We focus on this data integration approach for the SATE because it is highly flexible, relies on few assumptions, and is highly efficacious.
+All that is required from the auxiliary data is a model of the outcome of interest.
+Thus, as with the CW estimator, only a statistical summary of the auxiliary data is required.
+Additionally, this method relies on very few assumptions with regards to the auxiliary and RCT data.
+The auxiliary model need not be ``correct'' in any sense.
+The only requirement for the approach to improve precision is that the auxiliary model predicts the outcomes in the RCT setting well.
+Finally, there is a body of previous literature supporting the efficacy of this approach in general \citep{sales_rebar_2018, opper_improving_2021, sales_more_2022, gagnon-bartsch_precise_2023}, so we are interested in whether that efficacy can be maintained even if using privacy-preserving transformations of auxiliary data, rather than the original data itself.